fosskers/scalaz-and-cats/README.md

 -   At the small scale (i.e. a single `>>=`), ScalaZ tends to be faster.
 -   At aggregate scale, Cats tends to be faster.
 -   Neither library performs well on recursive Monadic operations.
 Haskell is two to three orders of magnitude faster in this regard.
 In particular, GHC heavily optimizes both `IO` and `State` operations.

-## Caveat<a id="sec-3-3"></a>

-As of this writing (2017 November), ScalaZ 8 is still under development but promises significant performance improvements for their `IO` Monad.
-The benchmarks above will have to be reran when it is released.

 # Usage Considerations<a id="sec-4"></a>